AGH621/pianoPreReading/README.md

 2. It is a digital version of a piano book that I wrote many year ago, and still use in my music studio today.

 ## Progress
-June 2022 - Designing and implementing interactivity via JavaScript.
+June 2022 - Designed and implemented some basic interactivity via JavaScript.
 1. Switch the notation between black and white keys
-2. Display the chord notation
+2. Display chord notation instead of melody

-3. Generate new pages automatically from an XML or musicXML file
+Started work on generating new pages automatically from an XML or musicXML file.
+This feature is using Python and its Music21 library to determine whether a song should be included here and to extract music information from them.
+My collaborator, Jim K, is doing the coding for these parts.
+I am learning React, which will be used to do the page rendering.

 May 2022 - Streamlined and improved the CSS.
 Improved this README with basic Markdown.